matsadler/magnus/README.md

 ## Compatibility

-Magnus contains pre-built bindings for Ruby 2.6 through 3.1 on Linux x86_64, macOS x86_64, macOS aarch64, and Windows x86_64.
-For other Ruby version/platform combinations bindings will be generated at compile time, this may require libclang to be installed.
+Ruby bindings will be generated at compile time, this may require libclang to be installed.

 The Minimum supported Rust version is currently Rust 1.51.

-Support for statically linking Ruby is provided, but not tested.
+Support for statically linking Ruby is provided.

+Cross-compilation is supported by rb-sys [for the platforms listed here].

 Support for 32 bit systems is almost certainly broken, patches are welcome.

+[for the platforms listed here]: https://github.com/oxidize-rb/rb-sys#supported-platforms

 ## Alternatives

 * [rutie](https://github.com/danielpclark/rutie)
-* [rb-sys]
 * [rosy](https://github.com/nvzqz/rosy)
 * [ruby-sys](https://github.com/steveklabnik/ruby-sys)
 * [ruru](https://github.com/d-unseductable/ruru)